ramonvanalteren/jenkinsapi-old/doc/source/index.rst

 Extending and Improving JenkinsAPI
 ==================================

-JenkinsAPI is a pure-python project and can be improved with almost any programmer's text-editor or IDE.
-I'd recomend the following project layout which has been shown to work with both SublimeText2 and Eclipse/PyDev
+JenkinsAPI is a pure-Python project and can be improved with almost any programmer's text-editor or IDE.
+I'd recommend the following project layout which has been shown to work with both SublimeText2 and Eclipse/PyDev

  * Make sure that pip and virtualenv are installed on your computer.
 On most Linux systems these can be installed directly by the OS package-manager.